SUWA’s Stewardship Scholars

-Our Service Program works with a range of youth, student, and professional groups to advance access to Utah’s public lands and provide education on the issues at the heart of our mission to preserve and protect Utah wilderness.
+Our Stewardship Program works with a range of youth, student, and professional groups to advance access to Utah’s public lands and provide education on the issues at the heart of our mission to preserve and protect Utah wilderness.

 As an organization, SUWA acknowledges the barriers many communities of color face when seeking solace in wild, natural places despite having an equal right of access and an equal stake in the health of the outdoors.
 We also acknowledge that communities of color are rooted in values for a clean, healthy, and resilient environment.